Al-Projects-stack/Al-Projects-stack/README.md

 What am i working on you ask?

-Well, im building and deploying production systemsAI powered pipelines, SaaS platforms, cloud infrastructure.
+Well, im building and deploying production systems,AI powered pipelines, SaaS platforms, cloud infrastructure.
 Every project I ship is live and built with the same care I'd bring to a real client.